TEXT Function

 Challenge #3

-In cell F3, use TEXT on C1 (a date) with the format "yyyy" to return just the year as text.
+In cell B3, use TEXT on C1 with a date format pattern.

 Example 4 - Embedding a Formatted Number in a Sentence